-As used in this current report and unless otherwise indicated, the terms "we", "us" and "our" mean TransAKT Ltd., a Nevada corporation, and our wholly owned subsidiary, TransAKT Holdings Limited, a Turks and Caicos company and its wholly owned subsidiary TransAKT Taiwan Limited, our wholly owned subsidiary, Vegfab Agricultural Technology Co.
-Ltd., a Taiwanese company, and TransAKT Bio Agritech Ltd., a 60%-owned subsidiary company in Hong Kong (S.A.R), unless otherwise indicated.
+As used in this current report and unless otherwise indicated, the terms "we", "us" and "our" mean TransAKT Ltd., a Nevada corporation, and: (i)our wholly owned subsidiary, TransAKT Holdings Limited, a Turks and Caicos company(ii) its wholly owned subsidiary TransAKT Taiwan Limited; (iii) our wholly owned subsidiary, Vegfab Agricultural Technology Co.
+Ltd., a Taiwanese company; and (iv)TransAKT Bio Agritech Ltd., a 60%-owned subsidiary company in Hong Kong (S.A.R), unless otherwise indicated.